Cornwallis in Ireland: Legacy

 Cornwallis' work on union and his position on Catholic emancipation, while unsuccessful at the time, were politically influential.
 Although he was unable to move the king on the issue of emancipation, his views may have played a role in the change of position on the issue by Lord Clare and Edward Cooke, another early critic of emancipation, and rendered its passage, according to one commentator, "only a question of time".
-Political movements toward emancipation continued, first under Henry Grattan, and then later under Daniel O'Connell, whose campaigns for Catholic rights in the 1820s led to the 1829 Catholic Relief Act.
+Political movements toward emancipation continued, first under Henry Grattan, and then later under Daniel O'Connell, whose campaigns for Catholic rights in the 1820s led to the Roman Catholic Relief Act 1829.

 Cornwallis next was engaged by the king in diplomatic efforts in Europe.
 He led the British diplomatic team whose negotiations with Napoleon resulted in the 1802 Treaty of Amiens.
 He was then offered a second tour of duty in India.
 After a difficult sea voyage, he died in India not long after arriving there in 1805.
 He is buried in Ghazipur, India.